M-Chimiste/TheseusInsight/README.md

 ## Overview

 Theseus Insight fetches and ranks papers from [ArXiv](https://arxiv.org/) or provided PDFs, produces newsletters summarising the most relevant papers and can create podcast episodes with optional video visualisations.
 A modern React UI communicates with the FastAPI backend via REST and WebSocket endpoints, providing real‑time feedback while background tasks run.
+The latest version introduces the **Mind-Map Explorer**, an interactive tool for visually exploring the intellectual neighborhood of any research paper.

 ---